Piri Weepu: International career

 Weepu was not selected for the 2007 Rugby World Cup squad, announced on 22 July 2007, with Crusaders halfback Andrew Ellis preferred.

 During the 2011 Rugby World Cup Weepu played out of position in the last pool match against Canada, coming off the bench during the second half to play fullback as a replacement for Mils Muliaina.
 There was great pressure on the All Blacks to win the Cup, not having won it since 1987.
 This time round it looked to be New Zealand's year, but All Blacks playmaker Dan Carter was struck with a season-ending groin injury.
 This caused much media attention, and betting odds in favour of the All Blacks began to decrease.
 In the All Blacks vs Argentina quarter-final match, Weepu took on Carter's goal kicking duties.
 Landing seven penalties, with only a missed conversion, Weepu was named Man of the Match, helping guide New Zealand to victory, as well as earning him the nicknames "Mr Fixit" and "saviour".
 In the final against France he missed two penalties and a conversion; however, New Zealand emerged victorious due to a Tony Woodcock try and a Stephen Donald penalty.

 Weepu was left out of the All Blacks squad for the June tests in 2013, being told he needed to work on his speed and defensive ability.
 He was named in the squad for the late autumn tour of Argentina, but received little playing time.

 Leading of the haka

 Weepu was an integral part of the All Blacks when it came to performing the haka before each game.
 Of the 71 tests he played in he was the haka leader in 51 of them (12 November 2005 – 22 June 2013); this is the most for any player since the introduction of Kapa o Pango in 2005 (tied with TJ Perenara for 51 in total).
-26 times he led the Ka Mate version of the haka as well as 25 times the newer Kapa o Pango haka.
+He led the Ka Mate version of the haka 26 times, and the newer Kapa o Pango haka 25 times.